Monday 3 October 2016

 8. Me lud, the prosecution rests.

-I think this all translates as "We've got to say something about all these new Christie adaptations.
+I think the article translates as "We've got to say something about all these new Christie adaptations.
 She was very popular and sold a lot of copies so she can't be any good.
-I really must read one of her books some time."
+I really must read one of her books some time.
+Plus we've got to big up the new thing and sell lots of tickets."

 And giving away the solutions to her two most famous puzzles – good grief!